theohmproject/ohmcoin-whitepaper/AOK.md

-AOK(Acts of Kindness) Platform: A decentralized crowdfunding donation platform that removes social religious and political bias inherent in centralized systems via a voting structure through an established network of karmnodes(masternodes).
+AOK(Acts of Kindness) Platform: A decentralized crowdfunding donation platform that removes social, religious and political bias inherent in centralized systems via a voting structure through an established network of karmnodes(masternodes).

 Although simular to governance and proposal voting systems, the aok platform has some distinct differences.
 Most notably, funding is not provided by an increased super block reward, thus protecting against brief moments of large inflation.
 Rather, when a campaign(proposal), by vote, is approved as valid by a majority of karmanode holders, other addresses(people) will be able to donate to a specified address.